 Other things to keep in mind:

-For those true vegans out there, dairy and fish are not an option, so make you have some legumes, and other nuts on hand to snack on.
+For those vegans out there, dairy and fish are not an option, so make you have some legumes, and other nuts on hand to snack on.
 Tofu and soy both make great protein substitutes as well.
 But, if you really want to help build those muscles, you should not hesitate to invest in a good protein powder and mixing yourself up a nice smoothie with it in the morning.
 But remember it is not impossible to obtain muscle as a vegetarian, stay motivated and keep in mind that just by cutting out meat from animals you are doing your body a favor and saving yourself a lot of medical bills down the road associated with high animal protein consumption.